ioasia/Module_detection/README.md

 # Module Detection Pipeline

-A pipeline for detecting protein modules from quantitative proteomics data using a basin-of-attraction approach on a co-expression network.
+A pipeline for detecting protein modules from quantitative proteomics data using a basin-of-attraction approach on a protein co-abundance network.

 ## What it does